04092000f/ArtifyLens/README.md

-# Selfie App
+# ArtifyLens

-In this Project, some parts of a selfie app have been implemented. particularly implemented three features have been implemented:
+ArtifyLens is a project that has implementesome parts of a selfie app.
+Mainly three features have been implemented:

 ## Feature 1: Instagram Filters